 The recommended age for desexing females is also six months.
 Occasionally, for example in spring, female cats may come into season earlier than the expected age; if this occurs we can proceed with neutering her earlier so that there is no risk of you having to find homes for kittens.

 - a decreased tendency to roam, to fight with other cats and to develop abscesses

 - a decreased likelihood of picking up diseases such as flu, leukaemia and the FIV virus (which can lead to feline AIDS) from other cats

 - a decreased likelihood of developing habits such as spraying around the house in males;

 - prevention of the development of unpleasant odours which are associated with male sex hormones in female cats,

 - the avoidance of multiple pregnancies which can result in a cat becoming very thin and in her general health and condition deteriorating

 - preventing a contribution to the stray pet population

-- reduced incidence of breast cancer in females
+- reduced incidence of breast cancer and uterine infections in females